GoInterject/GoInterject.github.io/wGetStarted/L-Create-PivotTable.md

 ### Customizing the Pivot Table

 **Step 1:** Prepare the pivot table worksheet to interact with the Interject worksheet.
 That way the data can be updated based on select filters, and security can be considered.
-You will insert the configuration rows at the top as you normally do with Interject reports, but Report Formulas is the only section being used.
+Insert the Interject configuration rows at the top as normal, even though Report Formulas is the only section being used.
 You will also add a Title and hide the grids.

 ![](/images/L-Create-PivotTable/18.png)
 <br>